North Billerica, Massachusetts: Modern era

 The Concord River flows through North Billerica, and by the old Talbot and Faulkner Mills is the Mill Pond and Dam marking the area where the old Middlesex Canal crossed over the river – and provided the majority of the water to carry the canal from Lowell to Charlestown.
-The Middlesex Canal Museum is located inside the old Faulkner Mills and plans are underway to build a Middlesex Canal Park along the Mill Pond from the Dam around to Canal bridge on Rogers Street.
+The Middlesex Canal Museum is located inside the old Faulkner Mills, and plans are underway to build a Middlesex Canal Park along the Mill Pond from the Dam around to Canal bridge on Rogers Street.
 The Billerica Mills Historic District lies entirely within the village's unofficial boundaries.

 North Billerica is also home to the oldest remaining homestead in Billerica, the Manning Manse, built in 1696.
 The Manse is located on Chelmsford Road (MA Rte 129) about a quarter mile east of US Route 3 and the Chelmsford town line.
 It is the place where Minutemen from New Hampshire stayed before and after the Battles of Lexington and Concord in April 1775.
 It was nearly destroyed by a fire in 1994.
 Today, this tavern is rented by a private business operating a restaurant and lounge.

 North Billerica also has the Chelmsford Forum Ice Rink on Rte 129 at the Chelmsford town line that is actually owned by the town of Chelmsford.
-It was privately owned when first built in the 1960s and was owned by the University of Massachusetts Lowell ("University of Lowell") from the late 1970s to the early 1990s, when the school changed venues to the new Tsongas Arena in Lowell.
+It was privately owned when first built in the 1960s.
+It was owned by the University of Massachusetts Lowell ("University of Lowell") from the late 1970s to the early 1990s, when the school changed venues to the new Tsongas Arena in Lowell.
 The school played its hockey games at the rink while still allowing high school and youth hockey teams to use the facilities.
 It was sold to Chelmsford after the Commonwealth of Massachusetts passed a bill to allow a city or town to own land in another city or town.

 North Billerica is the headquarters location of Potpourri Group Inc. (PGI), a multi-channel direct marketer which as of June 2018 includes 15 brands (e.g., Magellan's travel apparel and gear).